From the tacky to the tranquil, the Gold Coast in Queensland’s southeast has guaranteed to have something for everyone.

 If you are looking for a little more conventional karting experience, Game Over is another option.

-Where To Stay On The Gold Coast
+Best Places To Stay On The Gold Coast

 Being such a popular tourist destination, the Gold Coast is chock full of accommodation options.

 Your only real concerns will be how much you are looking to spend, what sort of experience you are looking for, and how centrally located you would like to be.

 That said, in my experience not all accommodation options are equal.
 If you know what you are looking for, you can spend exactly the same amount of money on a much nicer, better-located accommodation option as something that is older and just far enough away from things to be inconvenient.